-Glass beads in accordance with AS 2009 Type C, shall be mixed into the material at a rate of not less than 30% by mass prior to application.
+Glass beads in accordance with AS 2009 Type C, shall be mixed into the material at a rate in accordance with the manufacturers specification, and not less than 20% by mass, prior to application.

 Glass beads in accordance with AS 2009 Type B or B-HR, shall be applied immediately to the surface of the material.
 The minimum rate to be retained on the material's surface is 200 g/m2.
 In order to enhance retention, the beads shall have a proprietary adhesive coating.